L

 (variable := literal or expression)

 The walrus operator := assigns the literal 99 to variable number, as well as displays the value of the variable.
-Unlike simple assignment statements, the walrus operator produces an output, or in a programmers's words, it returns a value.
+Unlike simple assignment statements, the walrus operator produces an output, or in a programmer's words, it returns a value.

 Such a statement, containing the python walrus operator, is known as an assignment expression.
 It performs two tasks: assigns a value to a variable, and returns the value too.
 A pair of parentheses is mandatory in such expressions, without which, the interpreter will raise an error .